TomographicImaging/iDVC/docs/source/dvc_steps.rst

 You can select one from here and reload it.

 Alternatively, you may load a point cloud from a file you have saved.
+Allowed file formats are `txt`, `csv`, `xlxs`, `inp`.
-This must be a tab-delimited text file with the point number in the first column, followed by the x, y and z coordinates of each point.
+This could be a tab-delimited text file with the point number in the first column, followed by the x, y and z coordinates of each point.

 An example is shown below.
 The first point in the file will be used as the starting point for the DVC analysis.
 Note that you may use non-integer coordinates.